SebasSaenz/Human_rectal_cancer/data_raw/README.md

-This file contains the raw data obtained from MetaLab v2.1
+This folder contains the raw data, microbiome and human proteome, obtained from MetaLab v2.1.